 “We all go to parades, and they end up being like marching bands and floats and princesses,” Elftmann says.
 “I think it’s a very unusual parade, to see people who are decorating and using their car as a canvas.”

-It has been 25 years since Elftmann started the parade, which took place again July 27 with her cork car leading the way.
+It has been 25 years since Elftmann started the parade.
 It was followed by dozens of other cars covered in elaborate paintings, figurines, flowers, tiles, trophies, dominoes, and other decorative and sculptural elements.
 Some cars even boasted special features like waterworks and flame throwers.
 One car, in honor of the event’s silver anniversary, was covered only in silver stickers that the artist had invited passersby to put on.

 Before the art cars made their trip around Lake Harriet, announcer Tom Carlson posed some questions to the curbside crowds: “What motivates them to do this?
 And what motivates you to come out here and watch these amazing pieces of art on wheels?”

 “So that person’s had too much to drink, but what else?”
 Carlson responded.

 It may not have been a good enough answer for Carlson, but it’s true that the artists behind the cars are a supportive and tight-knit bunch.

 “I think we all collectively encourage each other through all our efforts, whatever we’re doing,” says Alan Christian, whose current art car is a spray-foamed, carved, glass-fired 1966 Ford F250 named Elmer Ford.
 “It’s a great honor for me personally to have these long-time friends now come over and celebrate, kind of, our gift to the world.”